 Biofeedback manipulates the body's physiologic responses that are normally controlled by the autonomic nervous system.
 The autonomic nervous system regulates many internal organs and muscles in the body, largely unconsciously.
 That is, it works without us having to think about it.
 A biofeedback therapist can teach a patient how to think about and control many of the body's involuntary functions.
 Some patients learn to control their heart rate, blood pressure, muscle tension, and emotions.

 The therapist will place monitoring electrodes on the body or scalp.
 The electrodes will then be connected to a computer or polygraph.
-This will emit a noise or signal indicating the intensity or level of the process to be controlled.
-The patient is then instructed to concentrate on trying to influence to signal.
+This will put out (make?) a noise or signal indicating the intensity or level of the process to be controlled.
+The patient is then instructed to concentrate on trying to influence the signal.
 Specific mental exercises will be performed under the direction of the therapist.
 The patient will visualize certain images that affect the mood.
 The patient can eventually learn which mental exercises can change the signals.
 After a number of sessions (typically 8-10), the patient may be able to affect certain autonomic processes.